VISUAL ARTIST, EDUCATOR & WRITER

 For the past decade, Brooke Leigh’s practice has focused on performative aspect of drawing as a cathartic experience.
 In this sense, catharsis is the release of internalised emotions, which then becomes the catalyst for understanding and acceptance.

-Over the years, Leigh’s work has evolved from gestural charcoal drawings influenced by surrealism, abstraction and manifestations of the unconscious mind to focusing on the sensory experience of mark making through live performance, video, audio, photography, textile and installation.
+Over the years, Leigh’s work has evolved from large-scale gestural charcoal drawings inspired by abstraction and surrealism to to focusing on the sensory experience of mark making through live performance, video, sound, photography, print-making, textile and installation.

 “Throughout 2020 and 2022, I have been working closely with people with anxiety, autism, schizophrenia, psychosis and visual impairment.
 Through one-on-one experiences, we explore the act of mindfulness, social connection and creative expression to voice, listen to and navigate emotions which are difficult to verbally communicate.